top of page

 Welcome to the Locomotive L11 & Epping Signal Cabin website

-The most striking exhibit as you approach our gate is the newly repainted bright yellow 90+ year old former shunting locomotive L11.
+The most striking exhibit as you approach our gate is the bright yellow 90+ year old former shunting locomotive L11.
 You are welcome to climb on board and sit at the controls of this genuine London Underground train, not forgetting to watch for the lineside signals and working set of points.
 All this whilst Central Line trains clatter past on the other line!
 Then our guides will show you around and explain the signalling, points and other safety systems that keep London Underground one of the safest railways in the world.

 Control desk L11.png